ppau/ppau-graphics/README.md

 - `find(1)`
 - `sed(1)`

+If you do not specify a correct path to `rsvg-convert`, the script will attempt to find it with `which(1)`.

+The `renderall.py` script additionally requires `grep(1)` to avoid rendering files without tags as though they had tags.

 Additionally, most files in this repository are tracked using Git LFS.
 See the `.gitattributes` file for a detailed list.
 An example line:

 `*.jpg filter=lfs diff=lfs merge=lfs -text`